ryanczm/Analytic-Musings/notes/fa/fa.md

     * How much the starting XI contributes to XG and XGA.
 The idea that sometimes the managers don't always put out the best starting XI.
 We know this as fans - e.g Havertz and Odegaard sucking.
     * Use historical player ratings to measure effectiveness of the XI - do these capture the information or need hand craft metrics form player stats.
 We can weigh it by position importance.
 E.g CM more important than RB/LB.
     * Feature is only available 1h or 1h15 min before games!
 So have to bet after lineup is out.
 Have some kind of lineup scraper from social media/X accounts of club X.
+    * For example, MLS started in midfield vs Fulham on 2nd May, replacing Zubi.
+The algo would rate him low due to poor performances at LB.
+But at CM, different story (MOTM).
+So need to scrape and compare historical positions with ratings.
 * **Availability feature (injuries + reds + afcon)**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.
 We've seen Arsenal without Saliba collapsing in the tail end of 22/23, and City without Rodri collapsing mid 25/26 before recovering.